Shockvaluemedia/directfanz-project/STORAGE_OPTIONS.md

-# 📁 Storage Options for DirectFanz
+# 📁 Storage Options for DirectFanZProject

-Your DirectFanz platform supports multiple storage backends for uploading and managing music, videos, and other content.
+Your DirectFanZProject platform supports multiple storage backends for uploading and managing music, videos, and other content.
 You can choose the option that best fits your needs!

 ## 🏠 Local Storage (Default - No AWS Required!)